All You Need to Know About the Swedish Real Estate Property Tax

 What are the different classifications of Real Estate Property, for Real Estate tax purposes?

 Every real estate property in Sweden is classified for the purpose of the Real Estate Propert Tax.
 A real estate property can be classified as a ‘small house’ (“Småhus”).
 For these properties, the Real Estate Property Fee is 0,75 % of the Tax Assessment Value.
-However, there is a cap at SEK 9 525 applying to the Tax Return of 2025 (for tax year of 2024).
+However, there is a cap at SEK 10 074 applying to the Tax Return that is to be filed in 2026 (for tax year of 2025).

 In relation to ‘small houses’ under construction, Real Estate Property Tax is levied, instead of the fee.
 The applicable rate is 1 % of the Tax Assessment Value.
 Since 2013, no Real Estate Property Fee is levied on ownership of newly built ‘small houses’ for the first 15 years since the completion of the construction.

 For commercially held residential property (apartment buildings), the applicable Real Estate Property Fee rate is 0,3 % of the Tax Assessment Value.
-However, the rate is capped SEK 1 589 per apartment (applying to Tax Year of 2023).
+However, the rate is capped SEK 1 724 per apartment unit (applying to Tax Year of 2025).
 Newly build apartment buildings are exempt from the fee for 15 years, if finished 2012 or later.

 Are Swedish Real Estate Property Tax levied on Real Estate Property abroad?